ritsec/cluster-duck/hosts/mgmt01.md

 ## Host Messages

+### 16 October 2019 @ 00:47 EST - Sean Newman

+Ceph has been sucessfully redeployed.
+Also, the folder used by ceph-deploy, `/home/ops/ritsec-ceph`, has been backed up to vault under the KV path `ops/files/ritsec-ceph`.

+### 15 October 2019 @ 15:16 EST - Sean Newman

+Installed Vault, ceph-deploy, and Ansible on `mgmt01` so it can be used as an admin node for deployment.
+An SSH key has also been generated and an SSH configuration added.
+I installed ceph-deploy via pip3.

 ### 15 October 2019 @ 12:46 EST - Sean Newman

 Configured host to use the Vault SSH CA for SSH authentication.